Barbara Radziwiłł: Love affair and secret marriage

 Stanislovas Goštautas was the last male member of the Goštautai family and, according to law regarding childless widows, the majority of his possessions were inherited by Sigismund I the Old, Grand Duke of Lithuania.
 On 15 June 1543, Sigismund transferred the property to his son Sigismund II Augustus who visited Hieraniony in October 1543 to take over the estate.
 It is likely that it was when Barbara and Sigismund Augustus became lovers, though there is no evidence of the affair until after the death of Sigismund Augustus' first wife.

 In July 1544, Sigismund Augustus traveled to Brest and returned with his wife Elizabeth of Austria in October to Vilnius, where Barbara resided with her mother.
 On 15 June 1545, Elizabeth died from epileptic seizures.
 Sigismund Augustus and Barbara were free to enjoy each other's company – rumors spread about their romantic rendezvous, hunts, and parties.
 Sigismund Augustus spent 223 days in 1546 hunting.
 It was said that Sigismund Augustus ordered construction of a secret tunnel connecting the Royal Palace with the nearby Radziwiłł Palace so that the couple could meet frequently and discreetly.
 At the same time, Sigismund Augustus and his parents searched for a new bride.
 Sigismund I the Old contemplated a marriage to Anna Sophia, daughter of Albert, Duke of Prussia.
 Other candidates included Anna d'Este of Duchy of Ferrara, widowed Anna of Lorraine, Princesses Mary I of England and Margaret of France.

 Sometime in 1547, Sigismund Augustus and Barbara wed in secret.
 Neither exact date nor circumstances are known.
-The Lithuanian Chronicles recorded the doubtful claim that Sigismund Augustus was forced into the marriage when he was caught with Barbara by the Radziwiłł cousins.
+The Lithuanian Chronicles recorded the doubtful claim that Sigismund Augustus was forced into the marriage when he was caught with Barbara by the Radziwiłł cousins; it is widely dismissed by historians.
+The King himself in the letter to his cousin Albrecht Hohenzollern as the reason of marriage with Barbara cited love.

 According to research by Władysław Pociecha, the wedding probably took place between 26 July and 6 August.
 Her cousin Mikołaj "the Black" Radziwiłł was sent to Kraków to inform the Polish court that Sigismund Augustus and Barbara were married since 25 November 1545.
 It seems he failed the assignment and Sigismund Augustus had to travel to Poland himself.
 He departed Vilnius on 15 November; Barbara was sent to the Radziwiłł estate in Dubingiai.
 In a letter dated 20 November, courtier Stanisław Dowojno, starosta of Merkinė, informed Sigismund Augustus that due to the difficult journey Barbara had a miscarriage.
 If that indeed was true, and not an elaborate intrigue by the Radziwiłłs, it would explain the secret marriage – an attempt to provide legitimacy to the child.
-However, it appears more likely that Barbara became pregnant after the wedding, as loss of a child appear to be early in the potential pregnancy.
+However, it seems more likely that Barbara became pregnant after the wedding, as the loss of a child appear to have happened early in the potential pregnancy.
 Another explanation could be that the bleeding was caused by a rupture of an internal abscess, an early sign of her terminal illness.